 St. Peter’s Square is generally open and accessible day and night.
 Depending on the event, however, there are reserved areas that are closed off.

 Bernini designed the colonnades around St. Peter’s Square in such a way that pilgrims can find shelter in it.
 Pope Francis has also set up washrooms on the right side of the colonnades.

 St. Peter’s Basilica is always open every day and admission is free.
 All visitors must wear suitable clothing to cover the shoulders and knees.
 You can’t enter shoeless or with sandals.
 The opening hours are:

 April – September 7 am – 7 pm

 October – March 7 am – 6:30 pm

 Concerning the opening hours of St. Peter’s Dome and Grottoes, in the case of the closing of St. Peter’s Basilica, the dome and the grottos are also closed.
-This applies in particular to the Wednesday audiences, the Pope’s Mass and the Angelus prayer on Sunday.
+This applies in particular to the Wednesday audiences, the Pope’s Masses and the Angelus Prayer on Sunday.